 Kick back in the greenhouse at this casual taco joint and order the El Chingon, touted as the “Cadillac of margaritas.”
 It’s mixed with El Tesoro Silver Tequila (made especially for De Nada) and Mathilde XO.

 A local favorite since 1975, this charming traditional Mexican eatery serves up its signature Silver Coin margarita: a refreshing watermelon-infused version blended with Patron Silver, Cointreau and fresh lime juice.

 This unassuming South Austin staple is located near the St. Edward's University campus.
 Curra’s is famous for its colorful salsa sampler and unique frozen avocado margarita—try them both for the full experience.

 Dig into regional Mexican cuisine sided with a frozen coconut margarita or a Mexican martini (a blend of tequila, orange liqueur, lime juice and a few house surprises!) served on the rocks in a shaker tin.

 Grizz Mizz Margarita.
 Courtesy of Grizzelda's.

-Hecho en Mexico – Regional dishes influenced by Mexican street food and traditional markets are best sided with the Margarita Organica Fresca, a blend of Casa Noble organic silver tequila, Bauchant orange liqueur and fresh lime juice.
+Regional dishes influenced by Mexican street food and traditional markets are best sided with the Margarita Organica Fresca, a blend of Casa Noble organic silver tequila, Bauchant orange liqueur, and fresh lime juice.

-Whether you prefer ‘em frozen or on the rocks, spicy or sweet, salted or unsalted, flavored or original, this list has you covered!
-But these are just a few of our favorites.
-Where do you go for your favorite margarita in town?
+This list is a great start for planning an Austin margarita adventure.
+Where do you go for your favorite margarita while in town?
 Let us know @VisitAustinTX and send us a snap!